SamRey10/BookReviewWebsite/README.md

 # BookReviewWebsite
-A project that builds a website which serves as a central access point to all book reviews I have created. \n
+A project that builds a website which serves as a central access point to all book reviews I have created.
+The website is run for free on Pythonanywhere.com.
+The URL is "samurei.pythonanywhere.com".

 ![Website](https://user-images.githubusercontent.com/63969438/223215219-8257f99e-1233-4d0f-a276-feaaa6a7cf51.PNG)